 No, we do not pay members in the traditional sense.
-The experience, learning, friendship, and other positive things members get from the program make all HEAT members' efforts worthwhile.
+The training, experience, learning, friendship, and other positive outcomes members get from the program make all HEAT members' efforts worthwhile.

 What is the time commitment?

-The weekly time commitment for Health Education and Awareness Team members is at least 5 hours with significant (and mandatory) training and attendance requirements.
+The weekly time commitment for HEAT members is at least 5 hours with significant (and mandatory) training and attendance requirements.
 This is a minimum amount.
 Most members complete far more hours than this.

 How will I be trained?

-Applicants do not need to have health knowledge in order to become a member of HEAT!
-We have an extensive weekend training at the beginning of your HEAT experience, have semester update trainings, and you will be learning new things every week.
+Applicants do not need to have health knowledge in order to become a member of HEAT.
+We have an extensive weekend training at the beginning of the HEAT experience.
+The training is updated through the semester as you learn new things every week.

 How long do people serve as HEAT members?